nikhil-salodkar/nikhil-salodkar.github.io/_posts/2022-12-22-fine-tuning-tasks.md

     the answer needs to be generative using generative modelling because either exact extractive answer might not be present or rephrased answer is more suitable.
-- **Information retrieval** : This is similar to Extractive Question Answering the text where information is to be searched is very large and cannot all fit in one model.
+- **Information retrieval** : This is similar to Extractive Question Answering the text where information is to be searched is very large and cannot fit in model parameters.
 Thus, information retrieval is the task of finding locations or paragraphs where the answer to the input query is liable to find.
 This information can be input into extractive question answering pipeline.

-### How it works and fine-tuned
+### How it works
 Its working is almost same as classification model.
-For example, extractive question answering can be solved by token classification where each token is classified whether it is start or end token of correct answer.
+For example, extractive question answering can be solved by token classification shown in fig 2, where each token is classified whether it is start or end token of correct answer.
 The tokens having the highest probabilities will be chosen as answers.
-Similarly, for abstractive question answering, first the input text and question would be input into the encoder and the decoder would be used autoregressively to predict the generated answer.
-The diagram below summarizes the working.
+Similarly, for abstractive question answering, first the input text and question would be input into the encoder, and the decoder would be used autoregressively to predict the generated answer similar to the text generation model shown in fig 3.

-To do : diagram

-### Popular datasets

 ## Embeddings generation and Similarity prediction
 In all the above tasks discussed, the prediction by a model happens immediately after it receives the necessary input.
-This type of prediction is very well suited for many applications but can be slow when we want to perform a very large number of predictions in very short time.
+This type of prediction is very well suited for many applications but can be extremely slow when we want to perform a very large number of predictions in very short time.
 Suppose, we want to run a K nearest neighbour algorithm on corpus having 100,000 documents.
 By following above approaches, given an input document, we first will have to generate embedding of the input document and then generate embeddings for each of the 100,000 documents and compare them each.